What is Form 8938? FATCA Filing Requirements for US Expats

 Part II.
 Other Foreign Assets Summary

-Here’s where you’ll enter the other foreign financial accounts you didn’t include in Part I. A perfect example includes foreign stock or securities.
+Here, you’ll enter the other foreign financial accounts you didn’t include in Part I. A perfect example is foreign stock or securities.

 Part III.
 Summary of Tax Items Attributable to Specified Foreign Financial Assets

-Here’s where you enter the foreign assets which carry a tax obligation and for which a relevant return is filed.
+Here, enter the foreign assets that relate to a tax obligation and for which a relevant return is filed.

 Part IV.
 Excepted Specified Foreign Financial Assets